-The circle, as represented by medallions, is a symbol of interconnectivity and holistic wellness of the self, family, community, and society within many Indigenous cultural ways.
+The circle, is a symbol of interconnectivity and holistic wellness of the self, family, community, and society within many Indigenous cultural ways.
 The circle is reflected in the natural world and represents balance, relationship, wholeness, unity, and life cycles.
 When we sit or stand together in a circle, we are engaging in a mutually respectful relationship with each other where each person is valued.
-Commonly when ceremonies, feasts, and celebrations occur it is done so in a circle:
+Commonly when ceremonies, feasts, and celebrations occur it is done so in a circle as said in Well Being: Cycles of Life: